The Ultimate Toolbox for creating amazing web sites!

-The Master Page object is a very useful feature that allows you to re-use objects (not page properties!) from another page (from your web site) in the current web page.
-Let's say you have a certain layout which is the same for all your pages and you don't want this copy/paste it between all your pages; then simply create the layout once in page and insert the layout of that page in all your other pages using the master page object.
-When you want to update the layout you will only have to do this once in the orginal page.
+How to use Embedded Pages The Embedded Page object is a very useful feature that allows you to re-use objects from another page in the current web page.
+Let's say you have a certain layout which is the same for all your pages and you don't want this copy/paste it between all your pages; then simply create the layout once in page and insert the layout of that page in all your other pages using the embedded page object.
+Then if you want to update the layout you will only have to do this once in the original page.

-Switch back to the index page (click on the index tab) and insert an Master Objects item.
+Step 4 Switch back to the index page (click on the index tab) and insert an Embedded Page item.

 You will notice that the navigationbar of your master_page now has become a part of the index page.
-If you go back to the master page and you modified something in that page, it automatically is updated in the index page as well.
+If you go back to the master page and you change something in that page, it will automatically be updated in the index page as well.
 Of course this feature is not limited to navigationbars only, you can add any element to the master_page (with exception of forms and layers).

 If you use the master_page only for master page purposes and not as standalone page, you can enable 'Don't Publish this page' in Page Properties, so the page won't be published when the entire website is published.